operand/agency/README.md

 # Summary

-Agency is a python library that provides a minimal framework for creating agent-integrated systems for any scale or purpose.
+Agency is a python library that provides a minimal framework for creating agent-integrated systems for any purpose or scale.

 The library provides an easy to use API that enables you to connect intelligent agents with software systems and human users, making it simple to integrate,